-4) Prevention Group Facilitators shall:
+7) Prevention Group Facilitators shall:

-Provide on-campus and virtual as needed prevention groups including student recruitment, coordinating services through student assistance programs, facilitating groups, and evaluation of group effectiveness
+Provide in-school prevention groups including student recruitment, coordinating services through student assistance programs, facilitating groups, and evaluation of group effectiveness

-Staff whom administers the clinical interview process will be provided clinical oversight by Program Director and must be licensed professionals of the healing arts with at least two years of post-licensure experience, a registered intern with the California Board of Behavioral Sciences and supervised by a licensed professional of the healing arts, or be a Masters of Arts professional with comparable clinical experience.
+Staff who administer the clinical interview process will be provided clinical oversight by Clinical Coordinator and Program Director and must be licensed professionals of the healing arts with at least two years of post-licensure experience, a registered intern with the California Board of Behavioral Sciences and supervised by a licensed professional of the healing arts, or be a Masters of Arts professional with comparable clinical experience.
 Staff will conduct the screening by obtaining parent and participant assent, administering and scoring the screening questionnaires, debriefing youth who score negative and providing interviews for those who score positive.
-Screening will take place on a regular basis throughout the year by the Program Director, Assistant Program Director, and Screening Counselors.
+Screening will take place on a regular basis throughout the year by the Program Director, Assistant Program Director, Clinical Coordinator and Screening Counselors.
 A vital component of the screening is the important role of talking to families about screening results, helping to connect identified teens to local mental health services and tracking referral follow-up appointments.

-Contractor shall screen youth on portable laptops, owned by the Contractor.
-These laptops shall be password protected.
+Contractor shall screen youth on portable laptops owned by the Contractor or schools.
+All screening access is HIPAA protected and password protected.
 Other HIPAA protected web-based screening tools and protocols shall be utilized as necessary.